The truth about menopause and weight gain

 6. Build your strength

 While all physical activity is beneficial, strength training in particular may be important during menopause.
 That’s because it builds muscle, which can help offset some of the muscle loss you’d otherwise experience as you age, Dr. Zeszutek says.
 Aim to incorporate muscle-strengthening exercises that target major muscle groups (think: legs, back, abdominals, chest, shoulders and arms) at least twice a week.
 If you’re new to strength training, try starting with simple exercises that use just your bodyweight.
 You can always invest in resistance bands or other equipment down the road.
-You can find a wide variety of strength training exercises in the WeightWatchers® app.

 Can hormone replacement therapy (HRT) help you lose weight?

 At this point, there’s no solid evidence that taking or using hormones in prescription form can make a meaningful difference on the scale.
-That’s because an HRT regimen of oestrogen—or a combination of oestrogen and progesterone—is aimed at improving quality of life, not melting kilos.
+That’s because an HRT regimen of oestrogen—or a combination of oestrogen and progesterone—is aimed at improving quality of life, not melting weight.
 “It’s used to manage menopausal symptoms such as hot flashes, night sweats, mood changes and vaginal dryness,” Dr. Faubion says.
 Your doctor can help you determine whether HRT is a good choice for you by ensuring you fully understand the potential benefits and health risks.

 How can you get rid of menopausal belly fat?